scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    :math:`f_t` is the forget gate with sigmoid function :math:`sigma`, :math:`\overline{C_t}` and :math:`I_t` corresponds to the input gate with `tanh` function, and finally :math:`O_t` is the output gate with :math:`sigma` function.
    :label:`lstm`

-Overall characteristics of the neuron networks which used in this project are described as follow:
+Overall characteristics of the neural networks used in our project are as follow:

 .. code-block:: python